verbio-technologies/python-verbio-speech-center/README.md

 # Python integration with the Verbio Speech Center cloud.

-This repository contains a python based example of how to use the Verbio Technologies Speech Center cloud.
+This repository contains a python example of how to use the Verbio Technologies Speech Center cloud.

 ## Requirements